Beee4life/action-logger/README.md

 ## Description

+This plugin gives you the option to log various actions on your website.
+Default there are a few actions which are tracked from within WP core and some plugins I like/use.

 ## Features

-This plugin gives you the option to log various actions on your website.
-Default there are 3 core Wordpress actions which can be tracked:
 1. User registration
 1. User change
 1. User delete

-Next to that we included a few loggin options for one of our favourite plugins: [Events Manager](http://wp-events-plugin.com/) + [Pro](https://eventsmanagerpro.com/).
-You can track the following actions:
+Next to that we included a few logging options for one of our favourite plugins: [Events Manager](http://wp-events-plugin.com/) + [Pro](https://eventsmanagerpro.com/).
+Right now you can track the following actions but more expected to follow:
 * registration approved (tbc)
 * registration cancelled
 * registration rejected